MicrosoftDocs/power-automate-docs/articles/use-chatgpt-plugin.md

 # Use the Power Automate plugin for ChatGPT

 The **Power Automate plugin for ChatGPT** allows you to create, list, and run  cloud flows directly from ChatGPT conversations.
-You can use the plugin to create instant, automated, or scheduled flows that run outside of ChatGPT, or use it to run flows that have the  **Run from Copilot** trigger from the **Copilot Plugins** connector.
+You can use the plugin to create instant, automated, or scheduled flows that run outside of ChatGPT, or use it to run flows that have the  **Run from Copilot** trigger from the **Skills Plugins** connector.

 ## Prerequisites